 A "soft launch" for the newly designed Heart University was undertaken in February 2019, soliciting the site during the 22nd Annual Update on Pediatric and Congenital Cardiovascular Disease.
-The site was further promoted during the annual Association for European Paediatric and Congenital Cardiology and International Society for Adult Congenital Heart Disease conferences during this same year.
-From February 2019 to June 2019, user feedback was collected and used to improve upon the organisation, graphical design, and navigation of the site.
+The site was further promoted during the annual AEPC and ISACHD conferences.
+From February 2019 through June 2019, user feedback was collected and used to improve upon the organization, graphical design, and navigation of the site.
 During this trial period, the number of registered users increased to 3200 users from 75 countries and 6 continents.
 The redesign of the site was completed January 2020, followed by an official "hard launch".

 We continue to collect, create, and curate training modules with test questions to complete comprehensive curriculums for trainees in paediatric cardiology and ACHD.
 Other learning curriculums are in development, including curriculums specific for nurses.
 A clear limitation to providing a large amount of material readily available online with no structured plan for navigating through the material and assessing mastery of the content is that the user may become complacent, with little motivation to work comprehensively through the outlined curriculums.
 The end result is a broad superficial familiarity with a topic without a mastery of its fundamental concepts.
-We are working to build in some rigour into the process of online learning through certification courses that mandate answering questions relating to the topic material (i.e., Certification in Cardiac Anatomy).
-The site eventually aims to provide continued medical education credit for practising providers, navigating the various specific international requirements.
+We are working to build in some rigor into the process of online learning through certification courses that mandate answering questions relating to the topic material (i.e. Certification in Cardiac Anatomy).
+The site eventually aims to provide continued medical education credit for practicing providers, navigating the various specific international requirements.
 We additionally are actively pursuing a means to provide objective credit and applicable analytical feedback for content creators of learning modules that will be pertinent for career advancement.
-While our focus is to continue to improve upon and fill the gaps of the current three component sites, we have also been in discussion with other international organisations wishing to create component sites specific to their specialties, e.g., congenital cardiac surgery and cardiac anaesthesia.
+While our focus is to continue to improve upon and fill the gaps of the current three component sites, we have also been in discussion with other international organizations wishing to create component sites specific to their specialties e.g. congenital cardiac surgery and cardiac anaesthesia.

 While we have accomplished much from the inception of Heart University in 2017 to the present, there remains much to be done, and as with any form of education, it will never be complete.
 However, we are convinced that today and tomorrow's learner (which is all of us) will benefit from this unique and comprehensive resource.
-The textbook is not yet dead, and we hope it never will be, but online learning and access to educational material is already a key component of our everyday lives, and one that will only increase in the future.
+The textbook is not yet dead, and we hope it never will be, but on-line learning and access to educational material is already a key component of our everyday lives, and one that will only increase in the future.
 With the current coronavirus pandemic, there has never been more urgency than now to establish options for supplemental online learning.
-We owe a huge debt of gratitude to all those that have given their time, expertise, and support to make Heart University what it is today and welcome anyone who wishes to join us and contribute to the future of this exciting project.
+We owe a huge debt of gratitude to all those that have given their time, expertise, and support to make Heart University what it is today, and welcome anyone who wishes to join us and contribute to the future of this exciting project.